-PC 804 Test Administration.
+PC 804 Introduction to Psychological Assessment.
 An introduction to theories of intelligence, administration and scoring of standard intelligence/achievement tests, and simple report writing.
-Primary emphasis will be on current versions of the WAIS, WISC, and WPPSI.
-There will also be a brief survey of Raven's Progressive Matrices, WRAT, Stanford-Binet, PIAT, PPVT, Leiter, Baily Infant Scales, Quick Test, K-ABC, Woodcock-Johnson, and the Mini Mental Status Exam.
-(First year) (2 units)
+Primary emphasis will be on current versions of the WAIS, with attention given to other commonly used measures of psychopathology (e.g. BDI-II).
+There will also be a brief survey of the Mini Mental Status Exam and selective projective tests.
+(Second year) (4 units)